 I stuck to my usual routine and then late afternoon I had an outing.
 We went to get our Christmas tree.
 My husband drove, I got out to pick the tree and then my kids and husband took care of the rest while I went back to the car.
-We also made a stop a my fave ice cream place (they have vegan ice cream which is sooo good - we are all pretty much dairy free now and we all love their ice cream as a treat!)
+We also made a stop at my fave ice cream place (they have vegan ice cream which is sooo good - we are all pretty much dairy-free now and we all love their ice cream as a treat!)

 Post-Op Recovery Day 6 (Sunday)

 Stuck to my routine with a bit more movement around the house.
 No lifting and I made sure to sit and stand and adjust with caution.

 I even spent a couple of hours crafting which is something I do every year, typically with my mom and aunt and cousins but with covid...and my surgery...it was a solo effort this year.